 All of our home visits are currently suspended due to the coronavirus outbreak.
-However, staff are working remotely so please call us if there is anything you need.
+However, we can still answer any queries you have so please call us if there is anything you need.

 The Community Outreach Service is a free advice and support service for people living with sight loss.

 Our Community Development Officers will arrange to visit you at home to listen to your needs and aspirations and offer you:

 - Holistic advice and information based on your individual circumstances.

 - A personalised demonstration of our everyday living equipment which helps to promote and maintain your independence.

 - Advice on improving lighting around your home.

 - Information about referrals to our Low Vision clinic for specialist advice and the free long-term loan of low vision aids such as magnifiers and solar shades.

 - Information and advice about our Assistive Technology service which can transform everyday living, reading and writing.

 - A benefits checklist followed by referral to our experienced advisor.